meenakshi-kushwaha/mmaqshiny/README.md

 The package cleans BC data for the vibration generated noise, by adopting a statistical procedure as explained in @Apte:2011, followed by a loading correction as suggested by @Ban-Weiss:2009.
 For the ultra-fine particle number concentration data, provision is given for dilution correction factor (if a diluter is used with CPC3007; default value is 1).

 The package joins the raw, cleaned and corrected data from the above mentioned instruments and generates a downloadable csv file.
 It accepts multiple files for each parameter.
-The input files should have a date prefix of the format `yyyy_mm_dd` in their file names.
-The package can process multiple files for a given date at a time and the file name prefix is used to perform the check.
-An error message will be generated if the prefix is not matched between various pollutant filenames.

-The package requires GPS file (.gpx) as a mandatory input along with timezone whihc can be selected using the dropdown menu (a link to all accepted timezone formats in R is also included).
+The package requires GPS file (.gpx) as a mandatory input along with timezone which can be selected using the dropdown menu (a link to all accepted timezone formats in R is also included).
 All other pollutant files are optional.
 A testing data set is provided in the "data" folder inside inst/shiny; with each instrument folder containing 2 days of data.

 The example data included [here](https://github.com/meenakshi-kushwaha/mmaqshiny/tree/master/inst/shiny/data) contains with following file names -